RosayGaspard/Rosay-Portfolio-SWIFTUI/README.md

 This application is nothing else than my portfolio, developed in Swift and using SwiftUI.

+Localization is enabled and compatible with French and English.

 The app is compatible with all devices running iOS 13+.

 ## How to install